Mikael-Coenen/Cybersecurity_Notes/advent_of_cyber_2025/day_five.md

 - Privilege escalation types:
     - Vertical privilege escalation: you gain access to more features
     - Horizontal privilege escalation: you use features your authorized to use but get access to data your not supposed to have access to
+    - Most IDOR cases are horizontal privilege escalation
+- Best way to stop IDOR is for the server to check who is asking for the data every time, its not enough to hide or change the id number